Bradley Cooper is one of the hottest celebrities today.

 “I used to have buddies come over after kindergarten, and I’d cook them food,” Cooper recalls.
 “I prided myself on taking whatever was in the fridge and turning it into lasagna.”

-However, Cooper’s talents didn’t stop at the kitchen.
+However, Cooper’s talents didn’t stop in the kitchen.
 He was also an excellent basketball player and an adept writer.

 After graduating from the prestigious Germantown Academy, Cooper undertook a Bachelor of Arts at Georgetown University.